aeglon97/PokemonUnity-develop/README.md

 2) Open Project
 3) Select "PokemonUnity-develop"

-Reports of user-testing group are given in PDF file.
+Reports of user-testing groups are given in PDF file.